|Overview: Ladder Interview|

 A ladder interview is an interviewing technique that uses follow up questions that dive to two or three levels of detail.
-The technique is associated with market research.
+This technique is associated with market research.
 However it can be used in other areas such as job interviews.
-Ladder interviews start with a simple question and ask two or three follow ups designed to go deeper.
+Ladder interviews start with an open-ended question and ask two or three follow ups designed to go deeper.
 The following are illustrative examples.

 If you enjoyed this page, please consider bookmarking Simplicable.

 A systematic investigation of market conditions including customers and the competition.